 By keeping the maximum temperature of your water heater just a little lower it will consume less energy, which can also save you money.

 While you want to save money (especially if you’re away), you also need to make sure your pipes don’t freeze and expand, causing connecting faucets and pipes to freeze and break.
 Covering outside faucets with insulation kits also helps.

 Clear roof gutters and downspouts so they can drain properly and won’t cause issues with ice build-up or water overflow during a storm.
 Alternatively, you could also install gutter guards to ensure leaves and twigs can’t clutter up and clog your gutters and downspouts.

 While not an exhaustive list, these 10 tips to get your home winter ready will go a long way in keeping your home feeling toasty warm, safe from potential damage, and should help you save money on your energy costs.
-Do you have any tips or advice of your own?
+Do you have any winter maintenance tips or advice of your own?
 Drop us a line and let us know.